Get the Flash Stretch Assessment. Maximize Tiering to Offset Price Hikes. Learn How

 ETL stands for Extract, Transform, Load.
 ETL is a process used to move and prepare data from one system (often raw or messy) into another system (usually for analysis or reporting).
 It’s a foundational method in data integration and data warehousing.
 ETL is a term primarily used for structured data management, pioneered by companies like Informatica.
 A good resource to learn core principles of ETL and data warehousing is The Data Warehouse Institute (TDWI).

-ETL Steps Defined
+Define the ETL Steps

 Extract